angristan/awesome-stars/README.md

 - [hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
 - [markdown-preview-plus](https://github.com/atom-community/markdown-preview-plus) - Markdown Preview + Community Features
 - [PeerTube](https://github.com/Chocobozzz/PeerTube) - ActivityPub-federated video streaming platform using P2P directly in your web browser
-- [pixiv.moe](https://github.com/LoveLiveSunshine/pixiv.moe) - 😘 A pinterest-style layout site, shows illusts on pixiv.net order by popularity. https://pixiv.moe
+- [pixiv.moe](https://github.com/kokororin/pixiv.moe) - 😘 A pinterest-style layout site, shows illusts on pixiv.net order by popularity. https://pixiv.moe
 - [magnemite](https://github.com/styfle/magnemite) - ⏺️ Capture repro steps with this screen recorder for websites, powered by Electron
 - [duniter](https://github.com/duniter/duniter) - Crypto-currency software to manage libre currency such as Ğ1.
 Mirror of:
-- [kwin-quarter-tiling](https://github.com/Jazqa/kwin-quarter-tiling) - Easy tiling script for KWin
+- [kwin-quarter-tiling](https://github.com/Jazqa/kwin-quarter-tiling) - An easy tiling script for KWin
-- [voice-web](https://github.com/mozilla/voice-web) - Common Voice is part of Mozilla's initiative to help teach machines how real people speak.
+- [common-voice](https://github.com/mozilla/common-voice) - Common Voice is part of Mozilla's initiative to help teach machines how real people speak.
 - [Mstdn](https://github.com/rhysd/Mstdn) - Tiny web-based mastodon client for your desktop
 - [FullScreenPokemon](https://github.com/FullScreenShenanigans/FullScreenPokemon) - A free HTML5 remake of the original Pokemon, expanded for modern browsing.
 - [wire-webapp](https://github.com/wireapp/wire-webapp) - 👽 Wire for web
 - [wire-desktop](https://github.com/wireapp/wire-desktop) - :computer: Wire for desktop
-- [copay](https://github.com/bitpay/copay) - Copay is a secure Bitcoin and Bitcoin Cash wallet platform for both desktop and mobile devices.
+- [wallet](https://github.com/bitpay/wallet) - Bitpay Wallet (formerly Copay) is a secure Bitcoin and other crypto currencies wallet platform for both desktop and mobile devices.
 - [my-infra](https://github.com/bnjjj/my-infra) - My infra is a mobile application to manage some of the OVH products and services.
 - [etcher](https://github.com/balena-io/etcher) - Flash OS images to SD cards & USB drives, safely and easily.
+- [kresus](https://github.com/kresusapp/kresus) - Get rich, or die codin'
 - [bitshares-pts](https://github.com/bitshares/bitshares-pts) - This is the repository for the original PoW-based BitShares-PTS (aka ProtoShares) blockchain, which has stopped running since late 2014 due to lack of miners.
 BitShares PTS is being upgraded to DPOS based on a snapshot on December 14th 2014.
 The new repository can be found here: https://github.com/PTS-DPOS/PTS
-- [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More
+- [grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
+Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.

 ## Vala